Culturally-Adapted Family Intervention Study (CaFI)

-We engage with communities regularly by organising events and workshops to provide everyone opportunities to learn about CaFI.
-These events are opportunities for you to let us know what you think about the project and input any ideas you may have.
-The events you see listed on our website are organised by date.
+We meet with communities regularly by organising events and workshops to give everyone opportunities to learn about CaFI.
+These events are opportunities for you to let us know what you think about the project and share any ideas you may have.
+The events you see on our website are organised by date.

 Mental Health Services & the African and African-Caribbean diaspora Conference 23rd October 2019